 There must also be a sense of natural and actual fear for your or another persons life or safety; this is considered reasonable fear.
 No matter if there was no direct or specific threat made to you, if you are afraid and respond in defense, the courts may consider this to be self-defense as well.
 Much like the previous example, when approached by a gentleman, the victim pushed the suspect away when they figured the accused were coming to strike them.
 While the accused may have never placed hands on the victim, she believed he would, and she defended herself.
 This is not always the easiest to prove, so while reasonable fear can contribute to a self-defense defense, you are likely to have charges lessened if not dropped totally.

 There are several loopholes on both a prosecution, and a defense’s end when discussing self-defense.
 Rather than figure it out on your own, speak with a Decatur criminal lawyer.
 If you or someone you know has been accused of a crime and feel you acted in self-defense, be sure to speak to a skilled criminal defense attorney so that a strong defense can be built for you in the courtroom.

-Thank you to our friends and contributors at Andrew R. Lynch, P.C. for their insight into criminal defense and self-defense cases.
+Thank you to our friends and contributors at The Lynch Law Group for their insight into criminal defense and self-defense cases.